 This year has been no exception when it comes to thoughtfully balancing community needs and the income available to us.
 Every service and facility that Council provides must be backed by appropriate funds and the Council Budget plans this accordingly.
-These services and facilities are carefully planned and underpinned by the 2020-24 Council Plan, which was developed in consultation with the community and takes account of future requirements.
+This year has been dramatically altered with the COVID-19 pandemic and the accompanying changes that have impacted the lives of every one of us.
+Difficulties shopping for basics, schools and public amenities closed, and isolation to home has disrupted many.
+This has been worse for some with loss of employment and of course our thoughts are with those who have had their health compromised.